maelle/simplymaelle/content/post/2024-06-03-small-informative-commits/index.md

 As luck will have it, there is no comment explaining the line around it.
 How can you guess the intent of that line?

 A Git command might help you: Git blame!
-It'd better called Git explain, as blaming is a bad idea.
+It'd better be called Git explain, as blaming is a [bad idea](https://www.heltweg.org/posts/who-wrote-this-shit/).
 Anyway, it's a tool for seeing the code with more context.
 For each line, you get to see when it was added or last modified, by whom, and when.

 {{< figure src="blame.png" width=500 alt="simplified diagram of Git blame: for each line in a script on the left we see who added it, when, with what commit message.">}}